 Here is a list of famous inventors.
 It’s far from complete but it does offer you some insight into how many successful inventors there have been over the years.
 Maybe we will be seeing your name on this list someday soon.

-Inspiring Quotes?
+Were these inspiring quotes?
 Start Inventing Now!

 Here is an interesting video that should help you plan your journey as an inventor.
 Don’t quote me on this one but I am pretty sure you will to be realistic and come up with products that people are willing to buy.
 There are many factors that will go into your decisions regarding your inventions and how you will build them.
 There is a whole bunch for you to learn so let’s stop talking and get to work!